-When older people come to us, they usually raise a range of questions and concerns about their eyesight.
+When older patients come to us, they usually have a range of questions and concerns about their eyesight.
 Some wonder, “What’s the likelihood I’ll need glasses?” when what they really should be asking is “What are the early signs of cataracts?”

 The American Academy of Ophthalmology states that 25 million Americans age 40 and up struggle with cataracts, and that half of Americans over the age of 75 will develop cataracts in their lifetime.
 Cataracts occur as a natural part of aging, but there are still things you can do to deter their advance.

 Discover the early signs of cataracts and improve your chances of both delaying cataract onset and catching cataract growth in its earliest stages.